alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 (end rant)

 A PhD program may not teach you coding, but on the flip side, an industry job likely won't let you teach a course.
-You may have some chances based on the company, but you'll have many more chances in academia.
+You may have some chances depending on the company, but you'll have many more chances in academia.
 Teaching will also make you a better researcher, because it forces you to clarify ideas until newcomers can understand them, which is the exact skill you need when writing papers.
 Not to mention it can be rewarding by itself.